 How much Vitamin C is enough?

 For an average size adult male, 90 mg is considered enough Vitamin C for a healthy body.
 For females, 70 mg is enough.
 How much is too much?
 It is hard to get too much Vitamin C, but 2000 mg per day is considered too much.
 You will know when you are getting too much as your urine may burn and turn bright yellow or even orange.
 If you think you have gotten too much Vitamin C, simply drink a glass or two of water.
-Do not go overboard on the water as this can be more dangerous than too much Vitamin C.
+Do not go overboard on the water as this can be more dangerous than too much Vitamin C. Also remember, it’s harder to overdose on vitamin C foods than on the supplements.

 Vitamin C Elderberry Glycerite Recipe